-- If you have an older dog who is already house trained, take him/her with on the walks.
+- If you have an older dog who is already house trained, take him/her with on walks.
 Puppies learn quicker by copying other’s behaviour.

-Punishment of the puppy for him/her eliminating in a wrong spot is counter productive.
+Punishment of the puppy for him/her eliminating in a wrong spot is counterproductive.
 If you do not catch the dog on the spot and scold on him even a minute after, the puppy will not understand the reason he/she gets punished.
 Your rough behaviour can make your dog scared of you and even trigger fear, submission urination.
 However, if you catch the moment your puppy squats, give a negative cue to startle your dog, eg NO, Ouch, clap your hands or make a loud step.
 If the dog stops peeing, pick him/her up, hold a cloth under the belly and quickly bring him/her outside and praise for doing it in the right spot.

 Normally dogs are completely house trained with 6 months.
 Small breed dogs and females may take slightly longer to do their needs outside but if your dog is older than 6 months, you should look for other reasons, medical or behavioural, why he or she still accidentally pees or poops at home.
-Keep in mind that puppies that are not done with their vaccinations should avoid contact with other dogs or their feces, urine as this might be a source of infection for your puppy.
+Keep in mind that puppies that are not done with their vaccinations should avoid contact with other dogs, their feces or urine as this might be a source of infection for your puppy.